 Practitioners should engage routinely with the formal practice of threat modeling and risk analysis, guided by leaders in the field, and following the example of communities engaged in digital security.

-Security management plans should aim to mitigate risks while also acknowledging their ever-presentce and unavoidable nature (i.e., harm reduction approach).
+Security management plans should aim to mitigate risks while also acknowledging their ever-present and unavoidable nature (i.e., harm reduction approach).

 Planning for security must take into account situational contexts, local realities, the individual positionalities and identities of practitioners, and the inherently intersectional nature of threat environments and attack vectors.